 Students are responsible for their declared program(s) of study and must officially add or remove declarations, as appropriate.

-Students must complete each declared major or minor in order to be cleared for graduation.
+Students must finish each declared degree, major, and minor in order to be cleared for graduation.

 Notwithstanding anything to the contrary contained in the catalog, the faculty may change the requirements to satisfy any major after a student has commenced studies at the University.
 In this case, the student, upon declaring a major, may be required to satisfy the major requirements as revised.